brndnmtthws/dryoc/README.md

 # dryoc: Don't Roll Your Own Crypto™<sup>[^1]</sup>

-dryoc is a pure-Rust, general-purpose cryptography library.
-It provides an implementation of the excellent [libsodium](https://github.com/jedisct1/libsodium) library, in _pure_ Rust.
+dryoc is a pure-Rust, general-purpose cryptography library that's hard to misuse.
+It's based on the excellent [libsodium](https://github.com/jedisct1/libsodium) library, but in _pure_ Rust.
 It also includes protected memory features throughout, which makes it dead simple to build secure, robust, and safe cryptographic software.
+The original goal of this library was to provide a pure-Rust alternative to libsodium.

 ![Granny says no](dryoc.png)